 Words matter, too.
 As long as we keep calling ourselves "consumers," we're likely to keep on ... well, consuming.
 Our major role in life has been named.
 Therefore, how can we say "no" to filling our homes with even more products, doing our prescribed duty as consumers?

-For a fresh start in the 21st century, we need a new name to designate our function, and our purpose.
+For a fresh start as the 21st century roll along, we need a new name to designate our function, our purpose, and our consequent attitude.

 So, then, if we're to be more than mere consumers, what are we?
 It's not an easy question to answer.
 We're each many things, but finding a single word that covers our major function in society is a challenge.

 Plenty of alternative words might come quickly to mind.
 Customers.
 Participants.
 Users.
 Shoppers.
 Buyers.
 Citizens.
+Workers.
 Providers.
-No, none of these is an improvement.
+Yet, none of these is much of an improvement.

 Obviously, this will require considerably more thought.
 Names matter - a lot.
 So, a replacement term would have to be short, memorable, meaningful, and express our position in life two ways: As a person who gives to society, and also as one who takes from society.
-That's the trouble with consumer: It sends a message that all we do is consume, but that's only a portion of our daily existence.
-A suitable term has to suggest that those in charge - the companies, the government, the decison-makers - need us as much as we need them.
+That's the trouble with consumer: It sends a message that all we do is consume, but (one hopes) that's only a modest portion of our daily existence.
+In addition to applying to everyone, a suitable term has to suggest that those in charge - the companies, the government, the decison-makers - need us as much as we need them.